 AI don't come cheap - at least, the good ones usually require some kinda subscription.
 Let's break down what you're really paying for.

-The gap between free and paid options has narrowed in 2025, but differences remain:
+The gap between free and paid options has narrowed significantly in 2026, with free tiers offering capabilities that would have been premium-only a year ago.
+However, meaningful differences remain:

 I personally switched from monthly to annual billing with CleverType after realizing how much I was using it - saved about $24/year that way.